A list of the top 20 most popular dog breeds of 2021 has been announced and a guide to help you choose the right one

-And as working life resumes following on from lockdown, petGuard.co.uk has also produced a guide to help people make the right choice of dog breed for them noting characteristics like friendliness, grooming needs and intelligence.
+And as working life resumes following on from lockdown, www.petGuard.co.uk has also produced a guide to help people make the right choice of dog breed for them noting characteristics like friendliness, grooming needs and intelligence.
 The guide examines the traits of the 20 most popular dog breeds of 2021 based on the data in from Pets4Homes.
-Here is the first part of the guide starting from numbers one to 11:
+Here is the second part of the guide featuring numbers 12 to 20.

 1.